After-Shock/Cloudbox-wiki/Prerequisites.md

 The guides in this wiki are only meant to setup Cloudbox specific settings into the various apps that are installed (e.g. Sonarr, Radarr, Plex, etc) and are not meant to be a full setup for, or an introduction to, the workings of these apps.

-If you need to learn more about them, you can easily find a ton of guides about them online (e.g. [HTPC Guides](https://www.htpcguides.com)).
+If you need to learn more about them, you can easily find a ton of guides for them online (e.g. [HTPC Guides](https://www.htpcguides.com)).

 ## 2. Dedicated Server